Account – A 6 digit mandatory chartfield that tracks asset, liability, revenue, and expense classifications.

 Search Criteria - The particular set of variables a user enters on a search screen in order to find certain specific data within the system.

 Set ID – Most data in control tables is stored by a Set ID.

-Short Vendor Name – A ten-character identifier assigned to a vendor for look up/search
+Short Supplier Name – A ten-character identifier assigned to a supplier for look up/search

 SME – Subject Matter Expert

 SpeedChart - A user-defined chartfield combination used for creating vouchers.

 SpeedType - A user-defined chartfield combination used for creating journal entries.

 Split Funding – The method used to allocate or divide expenses among one or more accounting chartfields.